What is the Best Husqvarna Chainsaw? For Homeowners and Pros (2023)

 7. Husqvarna 445EII1845 Gas Chainsaw

-If you’re frequently cutting firewood, we don’t doubt that Husqvarna 445EII1845 Gas Chainsaw’s 2.8 HP X-Torq engine can handle the task’s demands.
+If you’re frequently cutting firewood, the 2.8 HP X-Torq engine of the Husqvarna 445EII1845 Gas Chainsaw can meet your tasks’ demands.
 You may not know, but X-Torq motor technology follows strict environmental regulations and standards.

-Thanks to the combined features of a stop switch, smart start technology, and fuel pump, getting this chainsaw started didn’t involve difficulties during our hands-on tests.
-We also liked that its chain tensioning doesn’t require any external tools.
+Thanks to the combined features of a stop switch, smart start technology, and fuel pump, getting this chainsaw started didn’t involve difficulties during tests.
+I also liked how its chain tensioning doesn’t require any external tools.

 Although it’s a gas-powered Husqvarna chainsaw, its air injection technology makes it as easy to maintain and clean as a regular electric chainsaw.